Veshy25/PythonProject1/README.md

    When looking at marital status segment, Widows have the highest response rate of 33.8% to campaigns

 Question 3) The logistic regression results indicate that Catalog Purchases (x2), have the strongest positive influence on campaign response, with a high and statistically significant coeffiency (0.71 < p <0.001 ).
-This suggests
+This suggests that customers who purchase more frequently through catalogs are substaintially more likely to accept caimpaigns.
+Web purchases (x1) also shows a positive and significant effect (0.26, p<0.001), though weaker compared to catalogs, indicating some contribution in prediciting responses.
+On the other hand,